stomita/soql-parse/README.md

 import { parse } from 'soql-parse';

 const soql = `
-  SELECT Id from Account
+Select Id, Name, toLabel(Type) from Account
-  WHERE Name LIKE 'A%' and Type IN ('Partner', 'Customer') ORDER BY CreatedDate DESC
+WHERE Name like 'A%' and Type IN ('Partner', 'Customer') ORDER by CreatedDate DESC
 LIMIT 10
 `;

 const parsed = parse(soql);